Cell nucleus: Nuclear envelope and pores

 In a mammalian nuclear envelope there are between 3000 and 4000 nuclear pore complexes (NPCs) perforating the envelope.
 Each NPC contains an eightfold-symmetric ring-shaped structure at a position where the inner and outer membranes fuse.
 The number of NPCs can vary considerably across cell types; small glial cells only have about a few hundred, with large Purkinje cells having around 20,000.
 The NPC provides selective transport of molecules between the nucleoplasm and the cytosol.
 The nuclear pore complex is composed of approximately thirty different proteins known as nucleoporins.
-The pores are about 60–80 million daltons in molecular weight and consist of around 50 (in yeast) to several hundred proteins (in vertebrates).
+The pores are about 60–80 million daltons in molecular mass and consist of around 50 (in yeast) to several hundred proteins (in vertebrates).
 The pores are 100 nm in total diameter; however, the gap through which molecules freely diffuse is only about 9 nm wide, due to the presence of regulatory systems within the center of the pore.
 This size selectively allows the passage of small water-soluble molecules while preventing larger molecules, such as nucleic acids and larger proteins, from inappropriately entering or exiting the nucleus.
 These large molecules must be actively transported into the nucleus instead.
 Attached to the ring is a structure called the nuclear basket that extends into the nucleoplasm, and a series of filamentous extensions that reach into the cytoplasm.
 Both structures serve to mediate binding to nuclear transport proteins.